February 27th, 2010 (updated June 22nd, 2012)

 Oct 27, 2003: Mortgage Madness: HBOS subsidiary Birmingham Midshires suspends three mortgage advisers after investigating allegations that customers were encouraged to lie about their salaries on mortgage application forms.
 Birmingham Midshires also suspends sales of “self-certification” mortgages (or “liar loans”).
 Other HBOS subsidiaries allegedly implicated in rampant mortgage fraud include Bank of Scotland and The Mortgage Business.
 The allegations were made on the BBC’s Money Programme following an investigation by reporter Michael Robinson, which was broadcast on Wednesday October 29.

-Nov 2003: The FSA fines HBOS’s majority-owned subsidiary St James Place £250,000 for serious inadequacies in monitoring and record-keeping.
+Nov 2003: The FSA fines HBOS’s majority-owned subsidiary St James Place £250,000 for monitoring and record-keeping failures.
 The FSA says it found:

 “Serious monitoring and record keeping inadequacies.
 These failings exposed investors to the risk of surrendering existing investment contracts and committing money to new investment contracts in circumstances where this may not have been in their interests.”